The Wind in the Willows (1983 film): Plot

 By Winter, Ratty and Mole have had enough of trying to help Toad and decide to call on Badger to see if he can discipline Toad's enthusiasm for reckless driving.
 Ratty says it's too late in the day to go to the Wild Wood as it is getting dark, so Mole sets out alone to find Badger after Ratty falls asleep in front of the fire.

 Mole reaches the border of the Wild Wood and encounters a weasel on the path.
 Forgetting Ratty’s advice never to trust the weasels, he asks for directions to Badger's house and is sent the wrong way.
 As night falls, he becomes lost and confused by the strange sights and sounds of the woods.
 The weasels begin stalking him, and the terrified Mole stumbles over tree roots in his desperation to get away.
 Lying exhausted in the snow, he calls out for Ratty, who is awakened by the crackling fire back at the riverbank.
 He reads a note left by Mole, explaining where he has gone.
 Fearing the worst, Ratty takes a brace of pistols and a cudgel and bravely enters into the Wild Wood.
-After some time searching, he finds a weakened Mole, who has literally stumbled across Badger's house, having tripped on a door scraper buried in the snow.
-Ratty digs in the snow a bit more, eventually finding a doormat.
-Ratty and Mole dig a bit more snow and find a door belonging to Badger, meaning they have found Badger’s underground home, a Sett.
+After some time searching, he finds the exhausted and traumatised Mole.
+As they try to leave the Wild Wood, Mole trips over a door scraper buried in the snow.
+Puzzled by this discovery, Rat then finds a doormat nearby, and after further digging, the friends find a front door marked "Mr Badger", meaning they have found Badger’s underground home, a Sett.

-Initially angry at being disturbed, thinking that it’s the Weasels pranking him, Badger is pleasantly surprised to see that it's Ratty and Mole.
+Initially angry at being disturbed, Badger is pleasantly surprised to see that it's Ratty and Mole.
 He invites them inside and they warm themselves by the fire, discussing Toad's incorrigible passion for frivolous driving.
-He shows a photograph of him and Toad’s father back when they were in their youth playing Cricket, revealing they were once friends.
+He shows a photograph of him and Toad’s father back when they were in their youth playing cricket, revealing they were once friends.
 Mole is happy being underground again, reminding him of his burrow.

 The next morning they visit Toad Hall and Badger interrogates Toad, but Toad still refuses to take their advice to stay away from motorcars.
 Confessing that Toad's obsession is worse than he feared, Badger has Toad locked in his bedroom, under close observation by Ratty and Mole.
 The next day, Toad feigns illness and Ratty asks if Toad needs a Doctor.
 Toad instead asks for a lawyer to write his will.
 Fooled, Ratty asks Mole and Badger if he should.